goszpeti/conan_explorer/README.md

 Currently testing and compatibility is only endured for Debian based distros, specifically Ubuntu 20.04.

-1. Qt for Python must be installed with the native package manager, like:

-    sudo apt install python3-pyqt5
+1. Pip must be updated to at least pip 20.3, so using a venv like this is recommended: sudo apt install python3-venv python3 -m venv .venv source .venv/bin/activate python3 -m pip install --upgrade pip pip install conan_app_launcher

 2. An x-terminal emulator must be available for "Open Files in cmd" and console based programs for the App Grid.
 Type "x-terminal-emulator" to get a list of available terminals.